 Maison Palm Beach is distinguished for its curated offering of fine 19th, 20th and 21st century art.

-The gallery, founded by Mark Lukas in 2024, is now open to the public at the Palm Beach Showroom in Lake Worth.
+The gallery, founded by Mark Lukas in 2024, is now open by appointment.

 The gallery’s core offering of medium and large scale sculpture ranges from classical, grand tour works to mid-century abstraction.
 Our latest addition is a selection of works of art on paper and canvas that are comprised of blue chip and emerging artists.